jsyk/x65/README.md

 * [GeckOS](http://www.6502.org/users/andre/osa/index.html)

 The hardware could be assembled with either the 8-bit 65C02 CPU or the 16-bit 65C816 CPU.
-I am not decided which one should be the default.
 The advantage of the 16-bit 65C816 CPU is a linear 24-bit address space.
-On the other hand, compiler tools support is much weaker than for 65C02.
+On the other hand, compiler tools support is much weaker in case of 65C816 than for the widely known 65C02.

 Timeline